-The Investment Advisory Agreement may be terminated on three month's written notice by the Investment Adviser or the ACD.
-The ACD may also terminate the agreement immediately when this is in the interests of Shareholders.
+The Investment Advisory Agreement may be terminated on one month's written notice by the ACD or the Investment Adviser.
+Notwithstanding this, the ACD may terminate the Investment Advisory Agreement with immediate effect if it is in the interests of the shareholders.

-Under the Investment Advisory Agreement, the ACD provides indemnities to the Investment Adviser, (except in the case of any matter arising as a direct result of its fraud, negligence, default or bad faith).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Advisory Agreement.
+- Under the Investment Advisory Agreement, the ACD provides indemnities to the Investment Adviser, (except in the case of any matter arising in connection with its fraud, gross negligence or wilful default).
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Advisory Agreement. - The principal activity of the Investment Adviser is providing investment management services. - 6.1.3 The fees and expenses of the Investment Adviser will be paid by the Company as set out in Section 24. - 6.1.4 Copies of the Investment Adviser's execution policy and voting policy are available from the ACD on request.